arungudelli/angularjswiki/content/en/fontawesome/fa-caret-right.md

-## Rotate Caret Right Icon using fa-rotate-x
+## Rotate fa-caret-right Icon using fa-rotate-x
 To rotate the font awesome icon fa-caret-right, Use fa-rotate-x class

 Where 'x' represents degree of rotation.